dsloyer/ez-kubeadm/README.md

 * Vagrant installs and configures the Ubuntu/CentOS boxes on VirtualBox.
 * Bash scripts manage the process, perform further operations on the cluster nodes, providing a seamless experience.
-* To better support multiple kubernetes configurations, we modify the kubeconfig files, gather them in a single directory, and set the KUBECONFIG env var based on the contents of that directory.
+* To better support multiple kubernetes configurations, we gather the kubeconfig files generated by kubeadm in a single directory, and set the KUBECONFIG env var based on the contents of that directory.
-* I like to ssh directly into the cluster from any directory on my host, which is enabled by pushing an SSH public key down to each node.

 The Kubernetes master and worker node VMs can be either Ubuntu (by default; CentOS is easily selected via runtime parameter).
 Memory and CPU settings are also parameterized.